mfractor/mfractor.github.io/docs/faq.md

 The extension *may* work if installed from file, however, we do not officially target or support any form of the Visual Studio previews.

+Install and use MFractor within the preview versions of Visual Studio at your own risk.

-## MFractor is not visible in Visual Studio Macs Extension Manager.
+## Help!
+MFractor is not visible in Visual Studio Macs Extension Manager.

 MFractor is usually found in the Gallery tab of the Extension Manager under **IDE Extensions**; you can use the top right search bar to locate